“Cyberpunk” as a Genre And Not Just 2077

 cyberpunk 2077 night city

-There is one strange thing I wanted to say about it though, which is I have been following this game since the only hint of what it was was a JPEG on Facebook.
+There is one strange thing I wanted to say about it though, which is I have been following this game since the only mention of it anywhere was a JPEG on Facebook.
 Now it’s like an international household name, how exactly did that even happen?
-And what do I do now that everybody knows what cyberpunk is, and also what do I do now that nobody will know what cyberpunk was.
+And what do I do now that everybody knows what cyberpunk is, and also what do I do now that nobody will know what cyberpunk was?

 Some of the Aesthetics of Cyberpunk

 The origin of the future is not necessary, it trickles down from the past.
-If you ever read an interview with William Gibson, the author of Neuromancer, you’ll realize that these stories are not about neat cutting-edge technology but rather the effects of technology on society and individual psychology.
+If you have ever read an interview with William Gibson, the author of Neuromancer, you’ll realize that these stories are not about neat, cutting-edge technology, but rather the effects of technology on society and individual psychology.

 Deckard

 That’s kind of what I mean though.
 We’ve got a long way to go.
 If you tune into that futuristic imagining, however, you may realize it is already here.
 You watch live YouTube streams of a train station in Tokyo in the Midwest during a pandemic.
 Or you order tasteful graffiti stickers from New York on your phone.
-Maybe you are part of a research project that works for a marketing project that’s actually the subject of a different research project watching customers through cameras in-store mannequins.
-Or maybe you go to the mall.
+Maybe you are part of a research project that works for a marketing project–or being spied on by them through your phone… Or maybe you just go to the mall.

 This is Really Happening Now